 Researchers must be mindful that the public disclosure of inventions or potentially patentable ideas before registration may prejudice the opportunity to exploit fully the fruits of such research.
-You should ensure you are familiar with the University’s copyright (PDF 25K, Downloads file) and IPR (PDF 395K, Downloads file) statements on the website.
+You should ensure you are familiar with the University Statement on Copyright and IPR statement on the website.

 Additionally, where the research is funded or part-funded by a third party, in particular for industrially sponsored research, the contractual agreement associated with the funding must be adhered to.